REVEREND GEORGE MCDOUGALL

 The daughter of Scottish immigrants, Annie married David McDougall in 1871 in Manitoba.
 Their honeymoon was a 1,000 mile trip by buckboard to the Victoria Mission on the North Saskatchewan.
 In 1873 Annie and their first child made the 13 day trip to the Morley Mission in a horse-drawn cariole in weather that often hovered 45 degrees below zero.

-Annie witnessed the last buffalo hunt.
+Annie witnessed the last buffalo hunts in the area.
 She signed Treaty No. 7 at Blackfoot Crossing.
 She is sometimes described as the first business woman between Fort Garry and the Pacific because she was in charge of her husband’s Morleyville trading post during his long trips away for supplies.

 Elizabeth Barrett was a teacher in Ontario when she responded to a call for help in the mission outposts in 1874.
 Her first assignment was with Rev. Henry Bird Steinhauer at Whitefish Lake Mission, 100 miles northeast of Fort Edmonton, where she learned to speak Cree.
 She later taught at Morley where she studied the Stoney language and culture.
 She was one of the official witnesses to Treaty No. 7, signed in 1877.
 A school in Cochrane is named for her.
 She is buried with other Morleyville pioneers in the Stoney Cemetery